VecantDK/VecantDK.github.io/_posts/2024-08-04-legends_pig_kingdoms.md

 ---
 layout:     post
-title:      The solution report of the Legends of the Pig Kingdoms
+title:      （施工中）The solution report of the Legends of the Pig Kingdoms
 subtitle:   SDOI2010
 date:       2024-08-04
 author:     VecantDK